Federal limo safety legislation signed into law - NewsBreak

 “That thing was a rolling death trap, and if the impoundment laws had been into effect then, it would have been pulled,” said Steenburg.

-Seatbelts, safety research, annual inspections, and the sharing of inspection history with customers are also among the changes signed into federal law.‘Long overdue promise’: Biden signs $1.2T infrastructure deal
+Seatbelts, safety research, annual inspections, and the sharing of inspection history with customers are also among the changes signed into federal law.What Biden’s $1T infrastructure package aims to do

 “Seatbelts for everyone.
 Yes, that’s common sense.
 Every vehicle should have a seatbelt,” explained Brown.